Bruce R. Levin

 Relatively recent publications from our Lab: For an almost complete list of our articles, click on "Publications"

-Shah, N, I.C.
-McCall, A. Govindan, F. Baquero, and B.R.
-Levin (Submitted) Antibiotic killing of diversely generated populations of non-replicating bacteria.
-Available on bioRxiv
+McCall, I.C., N. Shah, A. Govindan, F. Baquero, B.R.
+Levin (2019) Antibiotic killing of diversely generated populations of non-replicating bacteria, Antimicrobial Agents and Chemotherapy, In Press Antimicrobial Agents and Chemotherapy.

 Dickey, J and V. Perrot (2019) Adjunct phage treatment enhances the effectiveness of low antibiotic concentration against Staphylococcus aureus biofilms in vitro.
-PLoS One (In Press) Available on bioRxiv
+PLoS One 14(1) e0209390 PDF

-Nicoloff, H., K. Hojort, B. R. Levin and D. A. Andersson, (2018) The high prevalence of heterogeneity in antibiotic resistance (heteroresistance) in pathogenic bacteria is mainly caused by gene amplification Nature Microbiology (In Press)
+Nicoloff, H., K. Hojort, B. R. Levin and D. A. Andersson, (2018) The high prevalence of heterogeneity in antibiotic resistance (heteroresistance) in pathogenic bacteria is mainly caused by gene amplification Nature Microbiology Vol. 4 March 2019, 504-514 PDF PDFSupplemental

 Wu, X., N.T.Jacobs , C.A.
 Bozio, P. Palm, S.M.
 Lattar, Lattar, C.R Hanke, D.M.
 Watson, D. M., F, Sakai , Levin, B.,R. Klugman, and J.E.
 Vidal (2017).
 Competitive Dominance within Biofilm Consortia Regulate the Relative Distribution of Pneumococcal Nasopharyngeal Density.
 Applied and Environmental Microbiology.
 83(16). pii: e00953-17. doi: 10.1128/AEM.00953-17.